 - medicines used to relax muscles during surgery

 How to Use hydrochlorothiazide-methyldopa

 Take this medicine by mouth with a glass of water.
 Follow the directions on the prescription label.
 Take your medicine at regular intervals.
 Do not take it more often than directed.
-Do not stop taking except on your doctor's advice.\n\nTalk to your pediatrician regarding the use of this medicine in children.
-Special care may be needed.\n\nPatients over 65 years old may have a stronger reaction and need a smaller dose.
+Do not stop taking except on your doctor's advice.

 If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.